trap9/trap9.github.io/_posts/2014-09-08-iPhone5-battery.md

 twitteraka: jzoaka
 ---

 It will be four years since I have started with the Apple iphones and Macbook Airs.
 There are positive as well as negative experiences.
 Despite I experiencing daily satisfaction with the Apple products that I have, looking back, I have realized that I had a lot of bad experiences too.
-More then I want to bare.
+More then I want to bear.
 Hence I drafted my own buying recommendation:
 ```
 Before you buy a NEW Apple PRODUCT you should WAIT SIX MONTHS after the product introduction to market.
 Then do a research on general user experience and rumors in discussion forums and then decide.
 This should minimize risk of getting into a product affected by issues caused by premature production process or insufficient testing.